luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

 `Body` is used for "Module" body, "class" body, "function" body, etc.
 Anywhere a list of semicolon separated statements apply.

+Body parser expects a [NEWLINE] and then a indented list of statements

     public class Body extends ASTBase

       properties